Festival Schedule

 Off-Site at 5311 Old Poole Road, Ste.
 100 (follow link for map and directions)

 9 to 10:30 a.m.
-For Filmmakers: Introduction to Virtual Production, a workshop presented by Creative Visions and The 541 Co., that will provide a first-hand look at North Carolina’s first Unreal Engine–driven stage for video production.
+For Filmmakers: Intro to Virtual Production, a workshop presented by Triality Studios, to provide a first-hand look at North Carolina’s first Unreal Engine–driven stage for video production.

 Note: This is an OFF-SITE workshop; transportation is not provided.